to all of

 Berkshire, one of the inland cos. of England, lying between Hants and the river Thames, bounded on the N. by Gloucestershire, Oxfordshire, and Bucks, E. by Surrey, S. by Hants, and W. by Wilts; greatest length, E. and W., 53 miles; greatest breadth, N. and W., 30 miles; area 462,210 ac., pop.
 218,363.
 It is intersected in a westerly direction by a line of chalk hills, a continuation of the Chilterns, the highest elevation being White Horse Hill, alt.
 893 ft.
 N. of this is the White Horse Vale (so called from the figure of a horse cut out on the hill-side), and to the S. lies the Vale of Kennet, watered by the Kennet stream.
 These tracts are well cultivated, and produce good crops of grain, &c., especially in the Vale of the White Horse.
 Dairy farms and commons abound; much of the surface is under woods, chiefly of oak and beech.
 Windsor Forest, covering upwards of 50,000 ac., lies in the E. (For agricultural statistics, see Appendix.)
 The Thames flows along the entire N. boundary (100 miles in extent); its tributaries are the Kennet, Lambourn, Ock, and Loddon.
 The mfrs. are unimportant, being chiefly agricultural implements and malt.
 The Great Western Ry., the Thames, and 2 canals are the chief means of transit.
 The co. contains 20 hundreds, 193 pars. with parts of 4 others, the parl. and mun. bors. of Reading (1 member) and New Windsor (1 member), the mun. bors. of Maidenhead, Newbury, and Wallingford, and the greater part of the mun. bor. of Abingdon.
 It is almost entirely in the diocese of Oxford.
 For parliamentary purposes it is divided into 3 divisions, viz., Northern or Abingdon, Southern or Newbury, and Eastern or Wokingham, 1 member for each division.See also general descriptions about Berkshire from Berkshire FHS, Pigot's 1830 Directory, The National Gazetteer of Great Britain and Ireland (1868), Cassell's Gazetteer of Great Britain and Ireland, 1899 .
 Other descriptions can be found from other periods in various trade directories covering Berkshire from the early 19th century onwards and from A Vision of Britain Through Time.

-Royal Borough of Windsor and Maidenhead (RBWM ) Libraries have local studies libraries at Maidenhead Library (recently refurbished); Windsor and Ascot Libraries which cover each of their local areas.
+Royal Borough of Windsor and Maidenhead (RBWM ) Libraries have local and family history services at Maidenhead, Windsor and Ascot Libraries which cover each of their local areas.
 This list summarises their local studies holdings.
 As well as the borough-wide catalogue which is useful for local studies queries about items stocked.
 The above libraries also each maintain their own substantial databases of local information.
 The libraries offer a research service, for which there can be a charge.

 Archives are held